Charles Read, CPA, USTCP, IRSAC

-- Does the provider have CPAs or United States Tax Court Practitioners on staff that you can talk to?
-This is critical because the IRS and other taxing authorities make millions of mistakes every year.
-The IRS alone issues more than 6 Billion dollars in penalties plus interest!
-Plus they can answer questions professionally!
+- Does the provider have CPAs or United States Tax Court Practitioners on staff that you can talk to and communicates professionally?

-- Are they up to date on the law and the perpetual changes at all levels?
+- Are they up to date on the law and the constant changes at all levels?

 - Is it a fair price?
 Remember you get what you pay for.

-- Is everything you need in the price you are quoted?
+- Is everything you need at the price you are quoted?

 - Is the price guaranteed longer than it takes for the salesman to submit paperwork?

-- Are there nickel and dime charges for W2s, reports, phone call, writing letters, talking to the taxing authorities or to you accountant?
+- Are there nickel and dime charges for W2s, reports, phone calls, writing letters, talking to the taxing authorities or to you accountant?

 It is vital you ensure that you are getting all of these questions answered and feel comfortable with your choice.